-The Public Participation Plan was adopted by the MRMPO Policy Committee after a public hearing on August 21, 2014, in Grants Pass, to meet requirements of the federal transportation act, Moving Ahead for Progress in the 21st Century (MAP-21).
-The MRMPO's Technical Advisory Committee recommended adoption after review of draft plans and suggesting changes.
-This Plan incorporates suggested changes from staff and TAC, and was open for a 45-day comment period, which is required by federal laws for plans of this type of decision.
+The Public Participation Plan update was adopted by the MRMPO Policy Committee after a public hearing on June 16, 2022, in Grants Pass, to meet requirements of the federal transportation act, Infrastructure Investment and Jobs Act (IIJA).
+The MRMPO's Technical Advisory Committee and Citizens Advisory Committee recommended adoption after review of draft plans and suggesting changes.
+This Plan incorporates suggested changes from staff, TAC and CAC, and was open for a 45-day comment period, which is required by federal law for plans of this type of decision.

-Regarding specific policies required by MAP-21, the MRMPO staff prepared the plan to comply with MAP-21.
-After review by the Technical Advisory Committee on April 3, 2014, staff completed the draft plan, which was open to public comment from May 6, 2014 to June 19, 2004.
+Regarding specific policies required by the IIJA, the MRMPO staff prepared the plan to comply with the IIJA.
+After review by the Technical Advisory Committee on June 2, 2022, and the Citizens Advisory Committee on June 9, 2022, staff completed the draft plan, which was open to public comment from April 29, 2022, to June 15, 2022.
 No additional public comments were received.
-The public hearing was continued to permit notification of affected agencies, which was mailed on July 26, 2014.
+The public hearing was continued to permit notification of affected agencies, which was mailed on April 29, 2022.
 No comments were received from the notified agencies.